atomicsquirrel/RepData_PeerAssessment1/PA1_template.md

        "l",
        xlab="Interval",
        ylab="Average number of steps",
-       main="Average number of steps taken \n across all days in a given intreval", cex.main=1.0)
+       main="Average number of steps taken \n across all days in a given interval", cex.main=1.0)
 ```